Maritime history of Africa: Dhow construction

 Dhows are iconic vessels of the Indian Ocean, characterized by their slender, curved hulls and lateen sails.
 The construction of dhows involved skilled craftsmanship using locally sourced materials such as mangrove timber.
 These vessels were well-suited for the conditions of the Indian Ocean, enabling long-distance trade.
 The techniques used in dhow construction were passed down through generations, reflecting a deep understanding of maritime engineering and navigation.
 Dhows remain a symbol of the rich maritime heritage of the Swahili Coast.

 Canoes and boats

 Inland and coastal regions across Africa utilized a variety of canoes and boats, crafted from hollowed-out logs or assembled from planks.
 These vessels were essential for fishing, transportation, and trade along rivers, lakes, and coastal waters.
-Different regions developed distinct styles of boat building, reflecting their specific environmental and cultural contexts.
+Different regions developed unmistakable styles of boat building, reflecting their specific environmental and cultural contexts.
 For instance, the Buganda people around Lake Victoria crafted large canoes capable of carrying significant cargo and passengers, while the Niger Delta communities built boats designed for navigating intricate waterways.